AttackingOrDefending/lidraughts-bot/README.md

 ## Setup Engine
 Within the file `config.yml`:
 - Enter the directory containing the engine executable in the `engine: dir` field.
-- Enter the executable name in the `engine: name` field (In Windows you may need to type a name with ".exe", like "scan.exe")
+- Enter the executable name in the `engine: name` field (In Windows you may need to type a name with ".exe", like "lczero.exe")
 - If you want the engine to run in a different directory (e.g., if the engine needs to read or write files at a certain location), enter that directory in the `engine: working_dir` field.
   - If this field is blank or missing, the current directory will be used.

-As an optional convenience, there is a folder named `engines` within the lichess-bot folder where you can copy your engine and all the files it needs.
+As an optional convenience, there is a folder named `engines` within the lidraughts-bot folder where you can copy your engine and all the files it needs.
 This is the default executable location in the `config.yml.default` file.

 ### Engine Configuration
 Besides the above, there are many possible options within `config.yml` for configuring the engine for use with lidraughts-bot.

 - `protocol`: Specify which protocol your engine uses.
 Choices are
     1. `"hub"` for the [Hub](https://github.com/rhalbersma/scan/blob/master/protocol.txt)
     2. `"dxp"` for the [DXP](http://www.mesander.nl/damexchange/edxpmain.htm)
     3. `"cb"` for the [CheckerBoard](https://github.com/eygilbert/CheckerBoard/blob/master/cb_api_reference.htm)
     4. `"homemade"` if you want to write your own engine in Python within lidraughts-bot.
 See [**Creating a homemade bot**](#creating-a-homemade-bot) below.
 - `ponder`: Specify whether your bot will ponder--i.e., think while the bot's opponent is choosing a move.
 - `draw_or_resign`: This section allows your bot to resign or offer/accept draw based on the evaluation by the engine.
-XBoard engines can resign and offer/accept draw without this feature enabled.
     - `resign_enabled`: Whether the bot is allowed to resign based on the evaluation.
     - `resign_score`: The engine evaluation has to be less than or equal to `resign_score` for the bot to resign.
     - `resign_moves`: The evaluation has to be less than or equal to `resign_score` for `resign_moves` amount of moves for the bot to resign.